alisnic/nyny/README.md

 - [FAQ](#f-a-q)
 - [Contributing](#contributing)

-# Motivation
-My efforts to write __NYNY__ started when I wanted to understand how __Sinatra__ works, and stumbled upon the [base.rb][0].
-The majority of the classes that are used by Sinatra are in one single file, which makes it nearly impossible for a new person to grasp.

-I wanted to understand how sinatra works, but the code was pretty challenging.
-So I decided I should re-implement the basic things Sinatra has.
-Thus, __NYNY__ was born.

 # Philosophy
 NYNY is unassuming, it has all the core stuff to get running, but nothing else.
 Your app is the framework.

-At the same time, it's trivial to extend NYNY via its [extension interface](#extensions).
+However, it's trivial to extend NYNY via its [extension interface](#extensions).

-# Why use NYNY instead of Sinatra or anything else of from this camp
+# Why use NYNY instead of <any other small framework>
-- It's very small (<300 LOC), which is just a little overhead on top of Rack.
+- It's __very__ small (<300 LOC), which is just a little overhead on top of Rack.
-- It's __~30%__ faster than Sinatra (see [Performance][performance] for details)
 - You want to dig into the source code and change to your needs (NYNY's source code is more welcoming)
 - Each NYNY app is a Rack middleware, so it can be used inside of Sinatra, Rails, or any other Rack-based app.
 - __It uses Journey for routing (Rails' router)__, which makes its routing logic